vanerodz97/airport-simulation/README.md

 ### Prepare Airline Data

-We use the web crawler to get real sfo data from www.flysfo.com.
+We use the web crawler to get real sfo data from www.flysfo.com, please refer to data/sfo/crawl_scenario.py for more infomation.

 'data/*/build/generate_scenario.py' and 'data/*/build/time_manage.py' are both used to handle real data.